Psychology

 HTBA

-PSYC 735a or b, Research Topics in Thinking and ReasoningWoo-Kyoung Ahn
+PSYC 735a, Research Topics in Thinking and ReasoningWoo-Kyoung Ahn

 In this lab students explore how people learn and represent concepts.
 Weekly discussions include proposed and ongoing research projects.
 Some topics include computational models of concept acquisition, levels of concepts, natural kinds and artifacts, and applications of some of the issues.